-Further, the formula will continue the application of a "local share" component applied to the gross calculation and offers both a minimum or guaranteed level of funding for Districts identified to be "high-wealth" and a Cap limit for those calculations that generate funding in excess of 5.0% of a "limitation" base.
+The formula will continue the application of a "local share" component applied to the gross calculation and offers both a minimum or guaranteed level of funding for Districts identified to be "high-wealth" and a Cap limit for those calculations that generate funding in excess of 5.0% of a "limitation" base.

-Therefore, the state funding calculations for Mayfield CSD will continue to result in a "guarantee" or minimum level of state support consistent with the FY2019-20 base year and due to the State of Ohio's financial losses in tax collections due to COVID-19, the 2019-20 base year will be reduced accordingly:
+Therefore, the state funding calculations for Mayfield CSD will continue to result in a "guarantee" or minimum level of state support consistent with the FY2020-21 base year.

-- FY2020-21 = -3.7% (\$98,566) plus the loss of the one-time CARES funds (\$284,879) for a total reduction of \$383,446 that were incorporated in HB164 to blunt the original reduction of \$1,212,956 as determined by the Ohio Department of Education. - FY2021-22 and thereafter it is assumed that the -3.7% plus the loss of the one-time CARES funds or a total of \$383,446 will be permanently reduced to arrive at a new "guarantee" level of funding for Mayfield CSD. - The Student Wellness and Success dollars included in HB166 will NOT be extended beyond FY2020-21.
+- The Student Wellness and Success dollars included in HB166 will NOT be extended beyond FY2020-21.
 Mayfield CSD is using these one-time funds to provide social and emotional supports (mental health services) to students, parents, & staff to combat the negative affects brought on by the COVID-19 pandemic.
-The District received \$182,446 in FY2020 and will receive \$272,998 in FY2021 of Student Wellness & Success Funds and has included these amounts in its revenue & expenditure estimates. - There will be no significant new unfunded mandates enacted by the State government or enhancements to current State mandates.
+The District received \$182,446 in FY2020 and will receive \$255,861 in FY2021 of Student Wellness & Success Funds and has included these amounts in its revenue & expenditure estimates. - There will be no significant new unfunded mandates enacted by the State government or enhancements to current State mandates.